 Students in the M.A. degree program may choose to use their elective hours to focus on a substantive area of the discipline.
-The faculty offers four areas of concentration - health and medicine; class, race and gender; law and society; and social change/ globalization.
+The faculty offers five areas of concentration - social inequality, sustainability. urbanization, globalization, and labor studies.

-D. Thesis/Internship/Course Work: Students may choose to complete a thesis (six hours), an internship (six hours) or six additional hours of course work with adviser approval.
-Organized and presented in a fashion consistent with College of Graduate Studies guidelines, the master's thesis is an original piece of research developed in collaboration with a full-time member of the departmental faculty who serves as thesis committee chair.
-Two additional full- time faculty members (at least one of whom is a member of the departmental faculty) may also serve as advisers to the student and are members of the thesis committee.
+D. Thesis/Internship/Course Work: Students may choose to complete a thesis (six hours), an internship (six hours) or six additional hours of course work with adviser approval, organized and presented in a fashion consistent with College of Graduate Studies guidelines, the master's thesis is an original piece of research developed in collaboration with a full-time member of the departmental faculty who serves as thesis committee chair.
+Two additional full- time faculty members (at least one of whom is a member of the departmental faculty) must also serve as advisers to the student and are members of the thesis committee.
 Students should enroll in SOC 6960 for thesis credit; these hours will be graded on a S/U basis.